-Students will work in pairs to complete their own dissection, as well as collecting and recording information about the general biology of their fish.
-They also learn how to identify the sex of their fish and find out how research on fish gonads is vital in setting recreational fishing rules and regulations.
+Students will collect and record information about the general biology of their fish and complete their own fish dissection.
+They will extract the ear bones, or otoliths, from their fish, learn how to identify the sex of their fish and find out how research on fish gonads is vital in setting recreational fishing rules and regulations.

 Cost: $8.00 per student

 In the Fish Dissection activity, students will be given a brief presentation which explains the process of fish dissection and its importance to sustainable fisheries management.
 They will then observe a demonstration of a fish dissection before completing their own fish dissection and labelling a worksheet of the fish’s internal and external features.

 Through the completion of this activity, students will be able to:

 - Identify the internal and external features of a bony fish.

 - Explain how fisheries scientist determine the sex of fish species and how research on fish gonads informs fisheries management decisions.

 - Describe how fisheries scientists use age data, found in the fish’s otolith, along with length measurements to inform fisheries management decisions.

 - Describe what a healthy fish population looks like in terms of its population structure and explain how fishing impact alters the fish’s population structure.

 You may also wish to combine this activity with the Fish of Ages activity for a 1.5-hour session that is $8 per student.